Meet the Staff

 She is currently stationed at Fort Meade, Md., working for Cryptologic Warfare Activity (CWA) 65, and continuing her career as a language analyst while pursuing a bachelor’s of science in cybersecurity.

-Her awards include two Navy and Marine Corps Achievement medals.
+Her awards include two Navy and Marine Corps Achievement Medals.

 Although new to the Sea Cadet organization, Petty Officer Fooks is committed to the growth and success of the USNSCC Annapolis Division.
 It is her sincerest aspiration to provide guidance and support for every cadet; fostering a positive environment for professional development, personal success, and promoting the highest traditions of the United States Navy.

-SN NATHANIEL ROSEKRANS, USN
+OS3 NATHANIEL ROSEKRANS, USN

 COLOR GUARD OFFICER